Written on 11 February 2010.

 Something else currently being talked about, yet again, is the possible merging of the Royal Navy, The Army and the Royal Air Force, to create either one or two bodies, presumably dependent upon how much merging is considered necessary, militarily or politically.
 As one who wore the ‘light blue’ uniform for 47 years, permit me to offer a few words of history and advice to the politicians.

-Since I joined up in 1953 I have, in addition to my normal RAF duties, worked amicably on many occasions with the Navy (including the USN) and the Army.
+Since I joined up in 1953 I have, in addition to my normal RAF duties, worked amicably on many occasions with the Royal Navy (and the USN) and the Army.
 It seems perfectly obvious to me that the three Services always work well together when required and any inter-Service squabbles are kept mostly out of the media.
-It may now make sense for one or more of the three Services to be subsumed into another – but that’s a matter for serving officers, not retired officers, to debate.
+It may now make sense for one or more of the three Services to be subsumed into another – but that’s a matter for serving officers, not retired officers or politicians, to debate.
 However, politicians of all persuasions, beware!
-Reducing our three services to two, or one, will not save any money or resources – it will almost certain cost more of each.
+Reducing our three services to two, or one, would not save any money or resources – it would almost certainly cost more of each.

 The present Ministry of Defence was formed in 1964 under the provisions of something called the Defence (Transfer of Functions) Act 1964.
 I remember very well how much scepticism there was in the ranks at the time about the perceived benefits of the scheme.
 The former Admiralty, War Office and Air Ministry theoretically merged but, in fact, they continued more or less as before and were simply renamed MOD(RN).
 MOD(Army) and MOD(RAF).
 However, each service then established liaison staffs at all rank levels and a brand-new Whitehall department, known simply as MOD, was created to oversee the Grand Policy.
 The new joint-service way of working became known colloquially as ‘Jointery’ and ‘Purple’ (referring to the mixture of colours associated with each Service) and we ended up with more, not fewer, star-ranking officers.